 Journal of Nuclear Science and Technology (JNST), 52(3), 308-315, 2015.

 Kenji Kawaguchi and Jiaoyang Huang.
 Gradient Descent Finds Global Minima for Generalizable Deep Neural Networks of Practical Sizes.

-In Proceedings of the 57th Allerton Conference on Communication, Control, and Computing (Allerton), to appear, 2019.
+In Proceedings of the 57th Allerton Conference on Communication, Control, and Computing (Allerton), 2019.